xucongli1989/x-package-version-strict-check/README.md

   }
 ```

-- `npm run check`,if have some error,you will see them like this:
+- `npm run check`, if have some error, you will see them like this:

 ```bash
 > x-package-version-strict-check